Bakelite® changed the world in the first half of the twentieth century.

-Advertised with the slogan ‘The material of 1000 uses’ Bakelite was the first synthetic plastic and heralded an age in which we were no longer dependent on the products of nature.
+Advertised with the slogan ‘The material of 1000 uses’, this was the first synthetic plastic and heralded an age in which we were no longer dependent on the products of nature.

-Bakelite’s legacy is a world where synthetic plastics surround us: from medical implants to space shuttles, we have now become dependent on these synthetic materials.
+The legacy of Bakelite® is a world where synthetic plastics surround us: from medical implants to space shuttles, we have now become dependent on these synthetic materials.

 On 7 December 1909, the United States Patent and Trademark Office granted the Belgian-born chemist Leo Baekeland a patent for a “Method of making insoluble products of phenol and formaldehyde”.